 Intelligent Networking Challenges

+There are many challenges in improving network intelligence.
+From the results of the survey, Operators as the consumers of network intelligent technology, lack of a controllable network experiment environment, shared and open network data sets, AI talent and technical reserves are the long-term common challenges faced by both initial autonomy and higher level.
+Leading operators generally face the challenge of network element standardization and data normalization.

+From the manufacturer’s perspective, Network element standardization and R&D environment are the common challenges faced by manufacturers at present, do not trust intelligent network control is the main challenge for manufacturers to continue the long-term planning of network intelligent products.

+Operators need normalized data, with the development of intelligent network, there is a benefit to share data between operators and vendors, how to have a shared data model across the industry is also a big challenge in the intelligent network.

 With the introduction of NFV architectures, the resource pool and network element tests need to be conducted separately.
 Because pairing tests are needed between resource pools and network elements that by necessity increases both the test types and the frequency of the testing.

 AI and machine learning is pretty new.
 Many telcos have done optimisation by hand over the years – looking at historic data and tweaking networks – but what has changed recently is the ability to do it more in real time.
 The tech is still evolving and the adoption is still evolving.